borntyping/python-dice/README.rst

 drop that many elements from the result.
 For example, ``6d6^-2`` will drop the two lowest values from the set, leaving the 4 highest.
 Zero has no effect.

+A variant of the explode operator is the ``a`` ("again") operator.
+Instead of re-rolling values equal to or greater than the threshold (or max value), this operator doubles values *equal* to the provided threshold (or max value).
+When no right-side operand is specified, the left side must be a dice expression.

+There are two operators for taking a set of rolls or numbers and counting the number of elements at or above a certain threshold, or "successes".
+Both require a right-hand operand for the threshold.
+The first, ``e``, only counts successes.
+The second, ``f``, counts successes minus failures, which are when a roll is the minimum possible value for the die element, or 1 for lists.

 A list or set of rolls can be turned into an integer with the total (``t``) operator. ``6d1t`` will return ``6`` instead of ``[1, 1, 1, 1, 1, 1]``.
 Applying integer operations to a list of rolls will total them automatically.